 A number of assistantships are available in the Department of Sociology and Anthropology and elsewhere on and off campus.
 Assistantships require 10 to 20 hours of work per week and provide tuition remission, health insurance, and a stipend.
 Assistantships are assigned on a competitive basis.
 Teaching assistantships in the department are usually awarded to students in their second semester in the program.

-Requirements for admission include a bachelor's degree from an accredited institution with a GPA of 3.0 (on a 4.0 scale) or higher.
-Those admitted to the program must have completed an undergraduate course in statistics in any department in any college with a grade of C or better within the past five years.
-Students who have not completed this requirement must complete an undergraduate statistics course in any college or community college prior to admission.
-The GRE is not required.
-Students with GPAs slightly below 3.0 may be admitted provisionally as Special Advanced Students.
+Effective for Fall 2014 applicants: The GRE is required, as well as a minimum 3.0 GPA, goal statement and resume.
+A class in statistics is no longer required.
+Students with GPAs slightly below 3.0 may apply as Non-Degree Seeking Students.
 If they receive grades of B or better in 2 graduate courses, they are eligible for admission as regular MA students.
 If admitted, they will receive graduate credit for those courses.
 See UMBC's Graduate School Admissions Policies for more information.

-Students interested in applying to the MA program should email Professor William Rothstein, Graduate Program Director, at firstname.lastname@example.org or Elise Bruner, Program Management Specialist, at email@example.com.
+Students interested in applying to the MA program should email Dr John Schumacher, Graduate Program Director, at email@example.com or Elise Bruner, Program Management Specialist, at firstname.lastname@example.org.
+Apply here.

 The MA in Applied Sociology program consists of 10 courses totaling 30 credits.
 Required courses include one methods course (SOCY 600), one statistics course (SOCY 604), and another approved methods or statistics course (for example SOCY 618 - SAS, SOCY 619 - Qualitative Methods, or an advanced statistics course such as ECON 611 or PSYC 711).
 The remaining courses are a combination of elective courses and Thesis or Analytical Paper courses.
 A total of two courses may be taken outside the department, but they must be approved by the Graduate Program Director prior to enrollment.
 Students may also enroll in one graduate-level three credit Independent Study course as part of their elective course requirements.